 Basic Control Features

-- Variable forward speed which is a basic feature and available to all.
+- The variable forward speed which is a basic feature and available to all.

 - Speed Memory feature gives your cart the ability to go back to the walking speed based on the last setting every time it is restarted.